Our outstanding school

 • one Local Authority appointed governor

-• four parent governors (elected by parents)
+• two parent governors (elected by parents)

 All governors, with the exception of the headteacher, are appointed for a four year term.
 The Clerk to the Governing Body supports the governors in an administrative and advisory capacity.
 When parent governor vacancies arise, details on the nomination process are sent to all parents in the school.